 Tools that use more intelligence now can be leveraged to manage system performance.
-Monitoring can ensure that a system is being used to its complete capabilities - something that is not happening today with many systems, including their proactive approach to troubleshooting.
+Monitoring can ensure that a system is being used to its complete capabilities.
+Many systems are not being used to their full potential, including their proactive approach to troubleshooting.

-In case a technician needs to be dispatched to solve a problem, he or she should carry along the right tools for the job, such as a battery pack and a network diagnostic tool, as well as a keyboard, monitor and a mouse to plug into a server on a rack.
+In case a technician needs to be dispatched to solve a problem, he or she should carry along the right tools for the job, such as a battery pack, a network diagnostic tool, and a keyboard, monitor and a mouse to plug into a server on a rack, says Simpson.
 Technicians who go on site should be equipped to solve at least 99% of issues.

-If an integrator does not have access to all parts of the network (for example, the video system connects using the enterprise network), they must first exhaust all their possible problem sources to prove that the issue must be something else on the network.
+If an integrator does not have access to all parts of the network (e.g., the video system connects using the enterprise network), they must first exhaust all their possible problem sources to prove that the issue must be something else on the network.
+"It slows us down if you have someone who is not willing to make a team effort and they are closed-minded about the issue," says Aaron Simpson.

-Impact of support agreements on troubleshooting
+Impact of Support Agreements on Troubleshooting